FrancescoPassiatore/ObjectDetection-Camera-Lidar-fusion/README.md

   - Use models for inference

 All main parts can be run individually as the code as been repeated in such a way that makes them independent from the rest.
-To avoid training YOLO, you can run the "Use of trained models", whihc will get the trained models from the github repository.